 brew install imagemagick

 identify command line tools, which Apostrophe uses to scale and crop images quickly, with animated GIF support.
 If you skip this step, Apostrophe can still handle image uploads more slowly, thanks to Jimp.

-Now your environment is configured it's time to create our first Apostrophe project.
+Now your environment is configured you're ready to create your first Apostrophe project.